Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 How to lie in cervical spine pain - the correct sleeping position

 An important precaution is the correct sleeping position.
-A properly chosen pillow for cervical spine pain will reduce cervical spine strain and relieve shoulder pain from the cervical spine.
+A properly chosen pillow for cervical spine pain will reduce the tension on the cervical spine and relieve shoulder pain from the cervical spine.

 • If you sleep on your back or side, use a pillow that supports your head so that your head and neck are at the same level as the rest of your body.

-• The prone position is not suitable due to the rotation of the head to one side.
-[20]
+• The prone position is not suitable because of the rotation of the head to one side.[20]

 Prevention